CliffRobinson/arcane-encyclopedia/README.md

 The other built in filter removes lands, and is on by default.
 Uncheck it you want to see what utility and basic lands are available in the format.
 Since all lands cost no mana, they will show up no matter how much mana you select.

-## My opponent has 3 different dual lands, what mana do I put in?

-This was a tricky one.
-In trying to solve it, I came up with a way of filtering the cards on a variety of criteria.
+## Can I narrow down the info more?

 Below the format selector is a custom filter bar.
 Try clicking the 'Add filter' button, and you'll see something like this:

 ![sort selector](/server/public/images/filters.png)

-To see what spells can be cast when your opponent has lots of type of mana available, just put it all in, so if they have a white and blue dual, a black and blue dual and a black and white dual, add two mana each of white, blue and black to the mana selector.
-Then add a filter and choose 'CMC less than' and put 4 in the text field.
-This will show every card of three mana or less castable in those combinations of colors.

-You can use the filters for other things as well.
 If you're playing against a tribal deck you could put the type into a filter for 'type line contains' to see what creatures they might cast, or 'oracle text contains' if you want to see what spells and creatures care about that type.
 If you want to know what board wipes your opponent can cast, try an oracle text search for 'all creatures'.
 You can add as many filters as you like, although they will start to clog the screen if you add too many.
 The filters combine additively, not alternatively: putting in two type line filters for 'artifact' and 'creature' will only return cards which are both artifacts and creatures.

 ## What's next?